In Memory of Walter A. Rhulen

 R4 HISTORY - TIMELINE

-Founded in 1992 by Suzanne Rhulen Loughlin and a team of dedicated volunteers, the R4 first benefitted the American Heart Association.
+Founded in 1992 by Suzy Rhulen Loughlin and a team of dedicated volunteers, the R4 first benefitted the American Heart Association.

 In 1998, Suzy's father, Walter A. Rhulen, 66, a dedicated runner, local humanitarian and founder of Frontier Insurance was diagnosed with Pro Lymphocytic Leukemia.
 He died after a 5 month illness.

 The battle to cure leukemia became a personal one for Suzy and her family.
 Her father's death inspired the R4 alliance with the Leukemia & Lymphoma Society in 1998.
 In 2011, Suzy's father-in-law, 'Papa John Loughlin' passed away, also having battled blood cancer- chronic lymphocytic leukemia.

 From 1998 - 2013, the R4 raised funds for LLS as well as for individual patients battling blood cancer in the region.
 Each year one recipient was chosen as the 'R4 Patient Fund' Beneficiary and the monies raised through raffle sales were set aside for the use of this individual, until the funds were depleted.

 Suzy's world dramatically changed on July 4, 2013 when her son, Trevor Loughlin, 21, died in a boating related accident.